TriviumNode/architech-docs/src/preload.md

 Once metadata and all images have been selected, the Preload button will be available.

 Be aware that it may take several minutes for your images to upload after clicking Preload.

+## Token IDs

+Token ID's are generated automaticlly in ascending order.
+The first token minted will be Token ID 1, etc.

+Keep this in mind when creating your metadata, naming an NFT `My NFT #2` won't have Token ID 2.